IroncladDev/Amjad-GPT/training/docs/bounties/faq.md

 ### What if I have a dispute with Poster or a problem with the work?

 We encourage our Bounty Posters and Bounty Hunters to try and settle conflicts among themselves.
 If for any reason this fails, or if you encounter non-permitted usage, users can contact the Moderator via the “Contact Support” button under the “Having trouble?” section of the Bounties page.

+ All decisions by Replit in case of a dispute are final and binding on both the Hunter and Poster.